8 Things You Should Always Eat When You Have a Cold

 Researchers from Cornell University found that blueberries contained the most antioxidants than any other fresh fruit tested, which should help beat your sniffles.
 Eat them alone when you have a cold, or sprinkle on a bowl of cereal or yogurt to add some vitamin D. These are the 9 ways you are actually making your cold or flu worse.

 Tea is soothing when you’re congested, especially a brew with natural expectorants like anise seeds.
 Health.com recommends the American Pharmaceutical Association’s recipe: one cup of crushed anise seeds to one cup of hot water, flavored with sugar, garlic, cinnamon, or honey.
 Sip tea up to three times a day.
 If you don’t like licorice flavor, try peppermint.
-University of Maryland Medical Center reported that peppermint tea acts as an expectorant, loosening mucus and breaking up coughs.
+WebMD says that peppermint tea acts as an expectorant, loosening mucus and breaking up coughs.

 Health.com suggests eating oily fish, like salmon and tuna, when you have a cold, to take advantage of their omega-3 fatty acids.
 These compounds help reduce inflammation in the body, which can prevent your immune system from working properly.
 Next, check out these 15 ways to prevent colds and flu.